murphyka/information_explorable/info_decomp.md

 Say `$X$` and `$Y$` are two random variables, the mutual information  between them is `$I(X;Y)=H(X)-H(X|Y)=H(Y)-H(Y|X)$`<a class='citestart' key='cover'></a>.

 <a class='footend' key='b-weather'></a>
-Town 2's weather is, oddly enough, completely independent of town 1's weather.
+Town 2's weather is, oddly enough, completely independent of Town 1's weather.
 It's also a 50/50 split between calm and stormy.

 <a class='footend' key='y-not-info'></a>
 The vertical axis could have displayed the mutual information `$I(U_1,U_2;Y)$` instead of cross entropy error `$BCE=H(Y)-I(U_1,U_2;Y)$` so that all quantities are mutual information terms.